Latvijas Finieris

 A wonder of nature – betulin

 Did you know that several products can be obtained from birch tree?
-One of them is betulin, a 100% natural compound with antibacterial and cell regenerative properties, derived from birch bark.
-It can be used in the production of pharmaceuticals, cosmetics, and other products as a substitute for synthetic materials.
+One of them is betulin, a 100% natural compound with antibacterial and cell regenerative properties.
+Derived from birch bark, it can be used in the production of pharmaceuticals, cosmetics, and other products as a substitute for synthetic materials.

 ©MikroTik